LambentLight/LambentLight/docs/api/about.md

-# About the Web API
+# About the REST API

 !!! danger
     The REST API is an experimental feature.
 Breaking changes might happen between releases.
 This is not a production ready feature.

-## What is the Web API?
+## What is the REST API?

-The Web API is a RESTful JSON Web API for managing the FiveM Server via HTTP Requests.
+The REST API is a RESTful JSON API for managing the FiveM Server via HTTP Requests.
 This allows you to control the server from anything that supports HTTP Requests like Discord Bots or Mobile Apps.

 ## How can I use it?

-To use the Web API, you need to enable it on the LambentLight settings:
+To use the REST API, you need to enable it on the LambentLight settings:

 ![The API Settings](../images/api/settings.png)